You already know this feeling.

 MODULE 4: TAKE THE PHOTO

+Tripod placement.
+Distance.
 Framing.
-And most importantly, what to actually do with your body and face once the camera starts clicking.
+And most importantly, what to actually do with your body and face once the shutter starts.

 MODULE 5: PICTURE SELECTION

-Learn how to review your photos.
-You'll know what to keep, what to ignore, and how to build a library of usable images quickly.
+Learn to review your photos without spiraling.
+Keep what works, ignore what doesn't, and build a library of usable images fast.
+Small edits, natural results, one in minutes.

 $190